OddBloke/ubuntu-standalone-builder/README.md

 ### Generating cloud-config

 The `generate_build_config.py` tool is used to produce the cloud-config that we will pass in to our cloud instance.
-Currently, it takes a single argument that specifies the output location:
+In the basic case, it takes a single argument that specifies the output location:

 ```
 $ ./generate_build_config.py build-config.yaml